AbdullahAli2021/AbdullahTables/AbdullahTables/Readme.md

 10/11/2021 6:00pm
 -- Added the Tables class and with 4 attribute and customer review.
---scaffolded the model everinthing seems Ok
+--scaffolded the model everything seems Ok
 -- The SeedData worked after some error : More than one DbContext.
 Solved the problem by adding -Context AbdullahTablesContext

+10/11/2021 9:40am
+--Modyfying the home view to customize the Welcome page to give more information about the company.
+-- Trying to modifying the css to cchange the colors and the fonts.